Table of contents

 TARDBP: This gene encodes TDP-43, a protein that regulates gene expression.
 TDP-43 is crucial to various stages of RNA processing.
 Some dominant genetic mutations in TARDBP results in faulty TDP-43, thereby causing neurodegeneration.
 Hence, changes in the distribution and functions of this protein have a strong association with ALS.

-FUS: The FUS gene expresses the FUS protein which is a type of RNA binding protein.
+FUS: The FUS gene expresses the FUS protein, which is a type of RNA binding protein.
 Some of its functions are similar to those of the TDP-43 protein.
-Therefore, the FUS protein monitors a number of processes in RNA metabolism.
-In ALS, pathogenic variants of this gene sometimes cause improper folding and distribution of the FUS protein, thereby interfering with the normal cellular physiology.
+Therefore, the FUS protein monitors several processes in RNA metabolism.
+Pathogenic variants of this gene sometimes cause improper folding and distribution of the FUS protein, thereby interfering with normal cellular physiology.

-C9ORF72: Although the exact role of this gene is not yet clear, few reports have indicated its involvement in protein transport especially in the form of endosomal activity and autophagy.
-And a decreased expression of C9ORF72 might be associated with disease, as noted in a few animal studies.
-However, this downregulation alone does not result in ALS, but in fact, works in a complex of a few other proteins.
+C9ORF72: Although the exact role of this gene is not yet clear, few reports have indicated its involvement in protein transport, especially in the form of endosomal activity and autophagy.
+A few animal studies have shown that a decreased expression of C9ORF72 might be associated with disease.
+However, this downregulation alone does not result in the disorder, but in fact, works in a complex of a few other proteins.

 Minor genetic components of ALS

-Few other genetic modifiers in ALS are ATXN1, ATXN2, UNC13A.
+Experts note that ATXN1, ATXN2, and UNC13A have caused a few other familial cases.
 Mutations in these genes likely make people susceptible to the disorder.
 But they do not strongly correlate with this disease.

 Occupational risk factor

-The results of a study at the University of Michigan in Ann Arbor (May 2016) confirmed the long-standing suspicion that exposure to environmental toxins may increase the risk of developing ALS.
-In this study, the researchers observed a significant association between the disorder and the presence of chlorinated hydrocarbons, polychlorinated biphenyls and polybrominated biphenyls.
+The results of a study at the University of Michigan in Ann Arbor (May 2016) confirmed the long-standing suspicion that exposure to environmental toxins might increase the risk of developing the disorder.
+In this study, the researchers observed a significant association between the condition and the presence of chlorinated hydrocarbons, polychlorinated biphenyls, and polybrominated biphenyls.

 Beta methylamino L-alanine (BMAA)

-The hallmark symptoms of ALS are functional impairment of the muscle movement in the upper and lower extremities, the bulbar muscles, and the trunk muscles.
+The hallmark signs and symptoms of ALS are functional impairment of the muscle movement in the upper and lower extremities, the bulbar muscles, and the trunk muscles.

 According to the National Institute of Neurological Disorders and Stroke, symptoms accumulate gradually.
 Some early symptoms of ALS include:

-- Fasciculations (muscle twitches) in the arm, leg, shoulder, or tongue
+- Fasciculations (muscle twitches) in the tongue, arm, shoulder, or leg

 - Muscle cramps